stephanebachelier/backbone.syphon/readme.md

 ## Building Backbone.Syphon

-If you wish to build Backbone.Syphon on your system, you will need Ruby to run the Jasmine specs, and NodeJS to run the grunt build.
+If you wish to build Backbone.Syphon on your system, you will need NodeJS to run the grunt build and the Jasmine specs.

 ### To Run The Jasmine Specs

-1. Be sure you have Bundler installed in your Ruby Gems.
-Then run `bundle install` from the project folder
+1. Be sure you have NodeJS and NPM installed on your system

-2. Once this is done, you can run `rake jasmine` to run the Jasmine server
+2. Run `npm install -g grunt` to install the grunt build system

+3. From the project folder, run `grunt test` to run the Jasmine specs using PhantomJS.
+It will start a server on localhost using the port defined in connect config (`8888` by default).

-3. Point your browser at `http://localhost:8888` and you will see all of the specs for Backbone.Syphon
+4. (Optionally) Point your browser at `http://localhost:8888` and you will see all of the specs for Backbone.Syphon running in your browser.

 ### To Build The Packages